idiap/clapper/doc/click.rst

 Log Parameters
 --------------

-The :py:func:`clapper.click.log_parameters` :py:mod:`click` method allows
-one to log the parameters used within the current click context and their value for debuging purposes.
+The :py:func:`clapper.click.log_parameters` click_ method allows one to log the parameters used within the current click context and their value for debuging purposes.
 Here is an example usage.

 .. code-block:: python